File 324 · Open (folklore)

 The sequence.

-4. Jan 1909 A week of sightings and tracks sweeps the Delaware Valley; a winged-kangaroo hoax is exhibited.
+5. Jan 16–23, 1909 A week of sightings and tracks sweeps New Jersey and nearby Pennsylvania; Norman Jefferies exhibits a winged-kangaroo hoax.

-5. 20th–21st centuries The Devil endures as a cultural icon; no creature evidence emerges.
+7. 20th–21st centuries The Devil endures as a cultural icon (and NHL mascot); no creature evidence emerges.

 Full bibliography.

-1. Brian Regal and Frank J. Esposito, The Secret History of the Jersey Devil (Johns Hopkins University Press, 2018).
+1. Brian Regal and Frank J. Esposito, The Secret History of the Jersey Devil: How Quakers, Hucksters, and Benjamin Franklin Created a Monster (Johns Hopkins University Press, 2018).

-2. Delaware Valley newspaper archives covering the January 1909 sighting flap and the exhibited hoax.
+2. Delaware Valley newspaper archives covering the January 16–23, 1909 sighting flap and Norman Jefferies's exhibited winged-kangaroo hoax.

-3. Colonial records relating to Daniel and Titan Leeds and the “Satan's harbinger” controversy.
+3. Colonial records relating to Daniel and Titan Leeds, the almanac disputes, and Benjamin Franklin's Poor Richard's Almanack “prediction.”

 Frequently asked questions.